MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/jsonvalue-path-method.md

 author: SusanneWindfeldPedersen
 ---

-# SetValueToUndefined Method
+# Path Method

-Set the contents of the JsonValue variable to the JSON representation of UNDEFINED.
+Retrieves the JSON path of the value relative to its containing tree.

 ```
-JsonValue.SetValueToUndefined()
+String := JsonValue.Path
 ```

-# Remarks
-1. The JsonValue will be disconnected from its current JSON tree and the data contained by the JsonValue will be replaced with the new value.
+## Parameters
+*JsonValue*
+&emsp;Type: JsonValue

+## Property Value/Return Value
+Type : String

+The path of the value relative to its containing JSON tree.
+If the object is the root of the JSON tree, the path will be empty.

 ## See Also
 [Getting Started](newdev-get-started.md)